Aslamyouseph/MERN-ECOMERS-mainProject/README.md

 ### If you clone the repository, the folder name will be:

--MERN-ECOMERS-mainProject
+- MERN-ECOMERS-mainProject

 ### If you download the ZIP file, GitHub will name the folder:

--MERN-ECOMERS-mainProject-main
+- MERN-ECOMERS-mainProject-main

 ---

 ### 🔐 Authentication

 ## Logged-in Users can:
--Add items to cart
+- Add items to cart
--Place orders
+- Place orders
--Request returns and refunds
+- Request returns and refunds
--Contact the team
+- Contact the team

 ## Guest Users can:
--Explore the site freely
+- Explore the site freely
--View products, news, and tips
+- View products, news, and tips
--Cannot access special features (cart, order, refund, contact)
+- Cannot access special features (cart, order, refund, contact)

 ---